CaseyHofland/CaseyHofland/README.md

 <br/>

 I won't lie: I'm stubborn.
 I like to do it right.
 I research before I implement, I overhaul when I discover improvements and it's not finished until it's documented.
 I love to focus on a single long-term system rather than juggle dozens of features.
 I give 3x my output solo-developing generic Unity systems for reusability, ease-of-use and other buzzwords (it's quality code is the point).
-But don't take my word for it: just browse some of my reusable packages and see for yourself!

 <br/>